Skip to main content

 Q: What is it that you enjoy most about your role?

 My manager is phenomenal.
-And here’s that small-town connection: my manager and I grew up together.
-We went to grade school together, and we’ve known each other since grade school.
+And here’s that small-town connection: my manager and I grew up in the same town.
+We went to the same grade school and high school.
 To work with someone like that is special.
 We definitely have a personal relationship, but also a very professional one.
 I love the people in our office.
 Obviously, to stay in the same office for forty years with the same folks (although almost all the people I started with are now retired) says something.
 The work is challenging and keeps me on my toes.
 I'm still always learning, but I enjoy the people I work with tremendously; that’s what keeps me here.
 That’s what keeps me going.
 The support system we have in the office means you can always find the correct answer to almost any question.

 Q: What is it that you enjoy about UChicago?
 What’s kept you here all these years?